Lufthansa: Ownership

 Lufthansa was a state-owned enterprise until 1994.
 Deutsche Lufthansa AG shares have been publicly traded on all German stock exchanges since 1966.
 In addition to floor trading, it is also traded electronically using the Xetra system.
 It is a DAX index share and is listed in the Frankfurt Stock Exchange's Prime Standard.
-At the end of 2019, the shareholders’ register showed that German investors held 67.3% of the shares (previous year: 72.1%).
+At the end of 2019, the shareholders' register showed that German investors held 67.3% of the shares (previous year: 72.1%).
 The second-largest group, with 10.4%, was shareholders from Luxembourg.
 Investors from the US accounted for 8.1%, followed by Ireland and the United Kingdom, each with 3.6%.
 This ensures compliance with the provisions of the German Aviation Compliance Documentation Act (LuftNaSiG).
 As of the reporting date, 58% of the shares were held by institutional investors (previous year: 53%), and 42% were held by private individuals (previous year: 47%).
 Lansdowne Partners International Ltd. and BlackRock, Inc. were the largest shareholders in the Lufthansa Group at year-end, with 4.9% and 3.1% respectively.
 All the transactions requiring disclosure and published during the financial year 2019, as well as the quarterly updates on the shareholder structure, are available online.
 During the 2020 COVID crisis Heinz Hermann Thiele increased his stake to more than 12%; he died a few months later.
 The free float for Lufthansa shares was 67% in 2020, as per the definition of the Deutsche Börse.

 German government bail-out

 The German government offered a €9 billion bailout to support the airline through COVID-19 induced economic issues.
-With this bailout, the government's stake in the airline increased to 20%, and also grant it board seats, while diluting existing shareholder stakes.
-The shareholders of the company approved the bailout on Thursday, June 26, offering the airline a fresh lease of life.
+With this bailout, the government's stake in the airline increased to 20%, and also granted it board seats, while diluting existing shareholder stakes.
+The shareholders of the company approved the bailout on Thursday, 26 June, offering the airline a fresh lease of life.

 Business trends

 Key business and operating results of the Lufthansa Group for recent years are shown below (as at year ending 31 December):

+The key trends for the Lufthansa Airlines are (as at year ending 31 December):

 Headquarters

 Lufthansa's corporate headquarters are in Cologne.
 In 1971, Lawrence Fellows of The New York Times described the then-new headquarters building that Lufthansa occupied in Cologne as "gleaming".
-In 1986, Left-wing terrorists bombed the building.
+In 1986, left-wing terrorists bombed the building.
 No one was injured.
 In 2006, builders laid the first stone of the new Lufthansa headquarters in Deutz, Cologne.
 By the end of 2007, Lufthansa planned to move 800 employees, including the company's finance department, to the new building.
-However, in early 2013 Lufthansa revealed plans to relocate its head office from Cologne to Frankfurt by 2017.
+However, in early 2013, Lufthansa revealed plans to relocate its head office from Cologne to Frankfurt by 2017.

-Several Lufthansa departments are not at the headquarters; instead they are in the Lufthansa Aviation Center at Frankfurt Airport.
+Several Lufthansa departments are not at the headquarters; instead, they are in the Lufthansa Aviation Center at Frankfurt Airport.
 These departments include Corporate Communications and Investor Relations.
+The innovative high-tech and low-energy Aviation Center with a transparent facade and several indoor gardens was designed by Christoph Ingenhoven.